mnot/I-D/rfc5785bis/draft.md

 performance.

-As such, the well-known URI space was created with the expectation that it will be used to make site-wide policy information and other site-related metadata available directly (if sufficiently concise), or provide references to other URIs that provide such metadata.
+As such, the well-known URI space was created with the expectation that it will be used to make policy information and other metadata about the origin available directly (if sufficiently concise), or provide references to other URIs that provide it.

-Therefore, it's inappropriate to use well-known URIs as a means of identifying or locating a new protocol built on top of HTTP, since they are intended for metadata about their origin.
+Therefore, it is inappropriate to use well-known URIs as a means of identifying or locating a new protocol built on top of HTTP, since they are intended for metadata about their origin.

 In particular, locating information using a hostname instead of a URI is, on its own, insufficient reason to register a well-known URI.

 # Notational Conventions